CJepps/Simmer-recipe-sharing/README.md

 - To be able to easily navigate the website and find my appropriate section
 - To be able to create a profile in which to create and edit my own recipes
 - To be able to delete only my own recipes
-- To be able to view other user's recipes without needing to register
+- To be able to read individual recipe pages for details of a recipe
 - To view recipes that have been created by other users without signing up
 - To be able to search for other user's recipes by keywords